Is Osteoporosis Associated with Poor Outcomes in Stroke Patients?

 New Study Examines Low Bone Mineral Density and Acute Ischemic Stroke Outcomes

 Chronic low bone mineral density (BMD) has been linked to an increased risk of stroke, but very little is known about how bone mineral density at the time of stroke impacts clinical outcome.
 Is it possible that osteoporosis—including osteoporosis of the lumbar spine—is associated with poor outcomes in stroke patients?

-The results of their study were published online in December 2011 in the article “Low bone mineral density is associated with poor clinical outcome in acute ischemic stroke.”
-It will appear soon in the International Journal of Stroke.
+The results of their study were published online in the article “Low bone mineral density is associated with poor clinical outcome in acute ischemic stroke.”
+It appears in the International Journal of Stroke.

 Researchers retrospectively evaluated consecutive acute ischemic stroke patients who had bone densitometry tests within 7 days of the onset of their stroke symptoms.

 There were 191 patients who participated in this study; 61 participants were men (31.9%) and 130 participants were women (68.1%).

 The mean age of the participants (±standard deviation) was 69.8 ± 11.1 years old.

 Three factors were assessed in this study: patient demographics, risk factors, and initial National Institute of Health Stroke Scale scores.

 BMD was measured at both the lumbar spine and bilateral femoral necks in all study participants.